anze3db/blog/_posts/2022-12-21-python-enum.md

 print("{}".format(Foo.BAR))    # > bar
 ```

-This inconsistency was what was fixed in Python 3.11 and the output is now the same everywhere:
+This inconsistency was fixed in Python 3.11 and the output is now the same everywhere:

 ```python
 print(Foo.BAR)                 # > Foo.BAR